serenity-is/docs/tutorials/movies/movies.md

 Any attribute written here will override attributes defined in the entity class.

-So let's add a DisplayName attribute to the *Runtime* property:
+Let's add a DisplayName attribute to the *Runtime* property:

 ```cs
 namespace MovieTutorial.MovieDB.Columns